matiasmolinas/evolving-agents/README.md

 **2. Run the Comprehensive Demo:**

 This demo showcases the `SystemAgent` orchestrating a complex task (invoice processing) based on a high-level goal.
-It demonstrates component discovery, potential creation/evolution (using its internal tools), and execution.
+It demonstrates component discovery (potentially leveraging task-aware search), potential creation/evolution (using its internal tools), and execution.

 ```bash
 python examples/invoice_processing/architect_zero_comprehensive_demo.py